To compliment our health services, we have staff members available to provide confidential social and advocacy support.

 Funded By:

-Korikori-A-Iwi [KKAI] – Minisitry of Health
+Korikori-A-Iwi [KKAI] – Ministry of Health

 Inter-Sectoral Community Action Health [ICAH] – Northland DHB